jamco1229/jamco-personal/content/projects/Stay-project.md

     alt: Poster for Portfolio Starter
 ---

-> Hello there this is a blockquote

-> For UX Design Institute I analysed friction points in a Hotel booking apps.
+### For UX Design Institute I analysed friction points in a Hotel booking apps.
 I then designed a solution to them in the form of a prototype.

 # TLDR —
 Don’t have much time?
 No worries, here’s a rundown of the important bits.